-Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+Criteria JORC Code explanation Commentary Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-Only pXRF results indicated in this announcement and clearly described as qualitative.
+RC samples were taken at 1m intervals from which about 1.5kg was crushed and pulverised for analysis.
+Diamond drill core was halved with a core saw diamond core samples were taken over 1m intervals.
+About 3.5kg was crushed and pulverised for analysis.
+Samples were submitted to ALS Laboratories in Townsville.
+Sample were analysed using an aqua regia digestion and ICP-MS multi-element analysis.
+Samples containing +1% Cu were automatically re-analysed with an aqua regia digestion and an ore grade analysis using an ICP-AES finish to more accurately determine the high grade Cu assays. pXRF results indicated in this announcement are clearly described as qualitative.
 Drilling techniques • Drill type (eg core, reverse circulation, openhole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, facesampling bit or other type, whether core is oriented and if so, by what method, etc).
 1 x RC hole, 1 x Diamond hole, 1 x 100m RC pre-collar and 215m diamond tail RC face sampling bit, HQ and NQ core.
 Core orientated using ACT Mk 2 HQ and NQ core orientation instruments Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 RC recoveries assessed visually per meter.
 Drillers use high air compression to maintain samples dry, maximise recoveries and minimise contamination.
-Diamond core recoveries were measured between drill runs (less than or equal to 3m).
+Diamond core recoveries were measured between drill runs (less than or equal to 6m).
 No significant core losses in mineralised ground.
-Analyses not received yet to assess recovery related sample result bias.
+Sufficient analyses not received to assess recovery related sample result bias.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
 First drill holes to discover and define mineralisation only.
 Only geological logging.
 All chips and core are geologically logged.
 All logging is descriptive and qualitative